geodynamics/pylith/examples/subduction-3d/README.md

 generating the mesh.
 See `input/README.md` for instructions on how to download the file.

 ```
-# Run the Python script to generate the journal file 'cubit_create_surfs.jou'.
+# Run the Python script to generate the journal file `scratch/cubit_create_surfs.jou`.
 ./generate_surfjou.py
 ```

 The next step is to use Cubit to run the `cubit_create_surfs.jou` journal file to generate the spline surfaces for the slab and splay fault and save them as ACIS surfaces.
-Note that you will generally have to set the directory to your current directory within Cubit before running the journal file.
+Note that you will need to set the directory to the `scratch` directory within Cubit before running the journal file.

 After you generate the ACIS surface files (these will be created in the 'scratch' directory), run the `cubit_tet.jou` journal file to construct the geometry, and generate the mesh.
+Note that you will need to set your directory back to the `subduction-3d` directory within Cubit before you run this journal file.
 In the end you will have an Exodus-II file `mesh_tet.exo`, which is a NetCDF file, in the `input` directory.

 The examples are briefly described below.
 Note that you can run most examples in parallel by simply appending
 ```